-Auxiliary Emergency Communications is part of the U.S. Department of Health and Human Services, State Emergency Management plan, County Emergency Management plans and is regulated by the Federal Communications Commission.
+Auxiliary Emergency Communications is part of the U.S. Department of Health and Human Services, North Carolina State Emergency Management and Wilson County Emergency Management plans.

 Radio amateurs have unique capabilities.
 The telephone companies can not afford to build cell phone towers everywhere.
 There are big holes in coverage of sparsely populated areas away from cities and interstate highways.
 Ham radio, on the other hand, is everywhere.
 During disasters, amateur radio volunteers can work without any fixed infrastructure.
 They are fixed, mobile and portable radio stations.

 Amateur radio operators have proven themselves to be essential volunteer responders in bad weather and other natural emergencies.
 Hams can go on-the-air and stay on-the-air when ordinary public service communications fail.
 For many decades, ham radio often has been the only means of communicating from a stricken area to the outside world for hours and sometimes even days.
 Many of the hams have completed several FEMA courses dealing with emergency operations.
 There are over 700,000 “Hams” in the United States.

 Amateur Radio has consistently been the most reliable means of communications in emergencies when other systems failed or were overloaded.
 The hams of Wilson County are ready now to carry emergency message traffic across town, across the state, coast-to-coast or around the world.

 Wilson County Auxiliary Communications consists of licensed amateur radio operators who have voluntarily registered their qualifications and equipment to support the mission of developing and maintaining the leadership and organizational structure necessary to provide radio communications support for Wilson County Emergency Management.